PoRa-dayo/PoRa-Noteskins/README.md

 (NotITG) [Link to DANCEGROOVE (2D) NOTESKIN WORKSHOP](https://github.com/PoRa-dayo/NotITG-DanceGroove-2D-Noteskin-Workshop)

 # Description
-An archive for all the noteskins I've released.
+An archive for all the noteskins I've released (outside of noteskin workshops).
 Most of these are 3D ports of existing noteskins.

 ## Celable (NotITG/ITGmania/Outfox/Etterna)
 *[Supports lifts]*